Mukwiza/alx-system_engineering-devops/0x00-shell_basics/README.md

 2.how to list contents in current directory
 3.how to change working directory to the users home direcrtory 4.how to display contents in long format
+5.how to dispaly contents including hidden files starting with . in long format